 The 20-member volunteer Bicycle Advisory Committee (BAC) meets monthly to review projects of interest to cyclists and discuss bike issues.
-The committee advises City Council and bureaus on all bicycle-related matters.
+The committee advises the Portland Bureau of Transportation (PBOT) as well as city council and other bureaus on all biking-related matters.

-Representing a broad set of community and business perspectives, this working group offers strategic advice to the PBOT Director and project staff to help them successfully implement projects recommended in the Central City in Motion plan.
+Representing a broad set of community and business perspectives, this working group offers strategic advice to the Director of the Portland Bureau of Transportation (PBOT) and PBOT project staff to help them successfully implement projects recommended in the Central City in Motion plan.

-Group providing feedback on multimodal Columbia/Lombard Mobility Corridor Plan addressing safety, mobility, and access for freight, walking, bicycling, and transit both along the corridor (east/west) and across it (north/south).
-Plan goes before City Council for adoption in summer 2020.
+Group providing feedback to the Portland Bureau of Transportation (PBOT) on multimodal Columbia/Lombard Mobility Corridor Plan.
+Plan addresses safety, mobility, and access for freight, walking, bicycling, and transit along the corridor (east/west) and across it (north/south).

 The Portland Freight Advisory Committee, formed February 2003, serves as an advisory group to the Portland Bureau of Transportation and City Council on issues related to freight mobility.
 Includes community member volunteers and public agency representatives at the local, state, and federal level.

-The Private For-Hire Transportation Advisory Committee provides input into the development and outcomes of policies, budget, regulations, and procedures that affect the city's Private For-Hire Transportation program.
+The Private For-Hire Transportation Advisory Committee provides input into the development and outcomes of policies, budget, regulations, and procedures that affect the Portland Bureau of Transportation's (PBOT) Private For-Hire Transportation program.

-Focused on issues impacting Portland TNC drivers including data collection, accessibility, wages, safety, injuries, insurance, safety, reliability, standards, and dispute resolution.
-Forum for drivers to share concerns, suggestions.
-Facilitator and independent mediator assist, as needed.
+Group focused on issues impacting transportation network company (TNC) drivers such as data collection, accessibility, wages, safety, injuries, insurance, reliability, standards, and dispute resolution.
+Drivers share issues.
+A facilitator and mediator assist, as needed.

-The Vision Zero Task Force oversees implementation of the Vision Zero Action Plan.
-The Task Force reviews actions and progress, advises on implementation, tracks equity impacts, and oversees performance measure reporting.
+The Vision Zero Task Force was dissolved on January 25, 2021.
+The Vision Zero Task Force oversaw implementation of the Vision Zero Action Plan, reviewed actions and progress, advised on implementation, tracked equity impacts, and oversaw performance measure reporting.